ianmaclarty/amulet/doc/scene_nodes.md

 - `start_color_var`: The variation in the start color of the particles (`vec4`)
 - `end_color`: The end color of the particles (`vec4`)
 - `end_color_var`: The variation in the end color of the particles (`vec4`)
-- `emission_rate`: Number of particles to emit per second
+- `emission_rate`: The number of particles to emit per second
 - `start_particles`: The initial number of particles
 - `max_particles`: The maximum number of particles
 - `gravity`: Gravity to apply to the particles (`vec2`)
 - `sprite_source`: The particle sprite source (see [am.sprite](#am.sprite)).
 If this is omitted the particles will be colored squares.
 - `warmup_time`: Simulate running the particle system for this number of seconds before showing it for the first time.

-In the able the `_var` fields are an amount that is added to and subtracted from the field without `_var` to get the range of values from which one is randomly choses.
+In the table the `_var` fields are an amount that is added to and subtracted from the corresponding field (the one without the `_var` suffix) to get the range of values from which one is randomly chosen.
 For example if `source_pos` is `vec2(1, 0)` and `source_pos_var` is
-`vec2(3, 2)`, then source positions will be choses in the range `vec2(-2, -2)` to `vec2(4, 2)`.
+`vec2(3, 2)`, then source positions will be chosen in the range `vec2(-2, -2)` to `vec2(4, 2)`.

 All of the sprite settings are exposed as updatable fields on